 Prosperity.
-The City added prosperity criteria to the ESG criteria because of the Airport's significant role in the regional and State economy.
-The prosperity section of the 2022 ESG+P Report documents the Airport's economic performance and development progress.
+The City added prosperity criteria to the typical ESG construct because of the Airport's significant role in the regional and State economy.
+The prosperity section of the 2023 ESG+P Report documents the Airport's economic performance and development progress.
 It shares economic opportunities created by the Airport across all segments of the Atlanta community, including business diversity and living wages for employees at the Airport.
 Innovation is a key to the Airport's efficiency, service quality, and overall sustainability.
-The 2022 ESG+P Report highlights the initiatives and partnerships associated with its innovation focus.
+The 2023 ESG+P Report highlights the initiatives and partnerships associated with its innovation focus.